ess-dmsc/vmm-sdat/README.md

 mkdir build
 cd build
 cmake .. or (to enable debug info) cmake -DENABLE_DTRACE=ON ..

+The program uses conan to install all the ESS dependencies.
 ```
 ## Built With
 * [CMAKE](https://cmake.org/) - Cross platform makefile generation